rebelsky/sams-assorted-musings-reflections/_forthcoming.md

   explicitly exempted some majors from the department limit.
 I began to think about the issue for Math/Stats.
 Of course, when I started writing it, I thought it would be a short rant.
 * Kept trying to write short musings.
-But the short musings kept ending up being long musings.
+But many short musings kept ending up being long musings.
 Bleh.
+Ended the month with three short musings (list them), inspired primarily by lack of sleep.
 * Partially for that reason, most musings still don't get posted until 10 p.m.
 But I did get one out before 7:00 p.m. one day.
 That's one that I just felt I needed to write.
 (Which one was it?
 Damn.
 Oh,